jhulten/jeffreyhulten.com/_posts/2009-04-15-nfjs-spring-2009-day-two.markdown

 end
 {% endhighlight %}

-In the predicate you match at the class level, so you have to be careful about including primatives like Integer because if you include two integers it will not know which one it is supposed to work with.
+In the predicate you match at the class level, so you have to be careful about including primitives like Integer because if you include two integers it will not know which one it is supposed to work with.

 I decided to stick around for the Advanced Rules Programming with Drools presentation with Brian Sam-Bodden.
 To do a proper Advanced class he would need a couple of days, so he said we would probably be at about an intermediate level.